leynos/lag-complexity/docs/lag-complexity-function-design.md

 - Implement the calculation of correlation (`Kendall-τ`, `Spearman-ρ`) and calibration (`ECE`) metrics.
-- Run the evaluation harness and analyze the results to fine-tune the `Sigma` normalization parameters and the weights within the heuristic models.
+- Run the evaluation harness and analyze the results to fine-tune the `Sigma` normalisation parameters and the weights within the heuristic models.
 - **Acceptance Criteria:**

 - The evaluation harness successfully generates a report (`EVALUATION.md`).